jadecobra/python_tdd_exercises/source/calculator.rst

     def subtract():
         return None

-  and the terminal displays a :doc:`TypeError` with a different error message.
+  and the terminal displaysa :doc:`TypeError` with a different error message.
 Progress!

   .. code-block:: python